STARLUX Airlines receives first A350-1000

 Background ✨

-STARLUX Airlines recently placed a firm order for 10 more A350-1000s, in addition to the eight already on order, as part of its strategy to strengthen its long haul network and global connectivity.
-CEO Glenn Chai noted the A350-1000's efficiency, range and comfort as integral to optimising long haul operations and enhancing passenger experience1.
+STARLUX Airlines placed a firm order for 10 additional A350-1000s, supplementing its previous order of eight, as part of its strategy to strengthen long haul operations and enhance global connectivity, according to CEO Glenn Chai1.